applidium/spec_tracker/README.md

 # SpecTracker

-Simple visualization of specification use cases with the corresponding test status (fail or pass).
-Prompts a traceability matrix from JUnit generated reports and a csv describing scenarios.
+Parse CSV specifications, match them with JUnit reports and print the corresponding traceability matrix in the terminal.

 ## Installation